TanStack/query/docs/react/guides/migrating-to-v5.md

 Note that the infinite list must be bi-directional, which requires both `getNextPageParam` and `getPreviousPageParam` to be defined.

+### Infinite Queries can prefetch multiple pages

+Infinite Queries can be prefetched like regular Queries.
+Per default, only the first page of the Query will be prefetched and will be stored under the given QueryKey.
+If you want to prefetch more than one page, you can use the `pages` option.
+Read the [prefetching guide](../guides/prefetching) for more information.

 ### Typesafe way to create Query Options

 See the [TypeScript docs](../typescript#typing-query-options) for more details.